grpc/proposal/A92-xds-ext-authz.md

     field is set to true.
   - service, labels: Will *not* be set.
 - [destination](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L197):
-  Will always be set.
+  Will be set only on gRPC server side.
 Inside it:
-  - TODO: will this be set on client side?
   - [address](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L58)
     will be set to the local address of the connection that the request came in on.